Usage Tips:

 Sample Output:

-# Run
+TO-DO# Run

 Invoke-BloodHound -CollectionMethods All -OutputDirectory C:\ProgramData